Ed Coan’s Deadlift Routine – Introduction

-If you’re new to deadlifting, you probably never seen or even heard of Ed Coan.
+If you’re new to deadlifting, you have probably never seen or even heard of Ed Coan.

-This is the world record powerlifting total that Ed Coan set:
+Here is the world record powerlifting total that Ed Coan set:

 - Squat – 1,003 pounds or 455 kilograms